kibethh/dronesFinal/README.md

 ## Getting all the drones from the database - GET REQUEST

-http://localhost:3000/api/drone - This endpoint also initiates the periodic task for decrease the battery levels
+http://localhost:3000/api/drone - This endpoint also initiates the periodic task for decreasing the battery levels

 ## Registering Creating a New drone - POST REQUEST